Thesis editing services

 There are clearly defined guidelines for thesis editing in Australia.
 Accredited editors should adhere to these guidelines, which are called the Guidelines for editing research theses.
 The guidelines were originally developed by the Deans and Directors of Graduate Studies (DDOGS) collaboratively with the Council of Australian Societies of Editors in 2001.The guidelines were revised by the Institute of Professional Editors (IPEd) and approved by DDOGS on 12 November 2010.

-The guidelines state that professional editing should be restricted to copyediting and proofreading, which are covered in Part D (language and illustration) and Part E (Completeness and Consistency) of the Australian Standards for Editing Practice.
+The guidelines state that professional thesis editing should be restricted to copyediting and proofreading, which are covered in Part D (language and illustration) and Part E (Completeness and Consistency) of the Australian Standards for Editing Practice.

 IPEd states that 'accredited editors have demonstrated their professional competence and understanding of editing standards, skills and knowledge by passing the IPEd accreditation exam'.
 By insisting on using an accredited editor, you can be confident that your editor is a professional who will know to observe the Guidelines for editing research theses.
 I have been an IPEd accredited editor since 2011.